alechenninger/blog/posts/fakes.md

 write tests in the first place: to ship more value, more quickly** (after all, [features which improve safety also improve speed][beyond-ops]).
 While replacing collaborators can help as described, replacing collaborators *also* has effects directly counter to this end goal.
-That is, because those replacements aren't what we actually ship, **when you replace dependencies, your feedback cycles actually slow down** because you aren't actually seeing your code as it truly works until you deploy and get it in front of users.
-If you don't have good monitoring, you may not even see it then.
+That is, **when you replace dependencies, your feedback cycles actually slow down** because those replacements *aren't what we actually ship*.
+You aren't ever seeing your code as it truly works until you deploy and get it in front of users^[1].
+If you don't have good monitoring, you may not even see it work–or not!–then.

 > Mocks are like hard drugs... the more you use, the more separated from reality everything
-> becomes.^[1]
+> becomes.^[2]

 ---

+^1: You can make the argument that regardless of how you test, production is still the only place you see how your code "truly works."
+The slightly more nuanced story is that how "close to truth" your tests are is a spectrum, and it's obviously advantageous to be closer to truth than not, all else equal.
+We'll touch on this more below.

-^1: Thank you Lex Pattison for this [fantastic quote.](https://testing.googleblog.com/2013/05/testing-on-toilet-dont-overuse-mocks.html?showComment=1369929860616#c5181256978273365658)
+^2: Thank you Lex Pattison for this [fantastic quote.](https://testing.googleblog.com/2013/05/testing-on-toilet-dont-overuse-mocks.html?showComment=1369929860616#c5181256978273365658)

 ## All tests are integration tests